Getting Started

 Microphone permissions

-Voice input requires microphone access over HTTPS.
+Voice input requires microphone access.
 If the browser does not prompt for permission:

 Port conflicts

-If port 3443 is already in use, set a different port with the TALKIE_PORT environment variable:
+If port 5173 is already in use, set a different port with the WTB_PORT environment variable:

 You can also export it in your shell profile to make it permanent: